World Heritage Sites on West and North-West of Iran

 Sheikh Safi was a highly respected figure among people for being a very knowledgeable and genuine man.
 And after his death, his mausoleum became the most valuable and sacred place for his descendants, especially during the Safavid dynasty.
 Sheikh Safi is the ancestor of Shah Ismail I, the founder of Iran’s Safavid dynasty (1501-1722).
 The mausoleum is the biggest and most complete Khanqah in Iran.

-The shrine of Sheikh is built with seven segments referring to the seven stages of Sufi theology and it is separated by eight sections representing eight practices in Sufi Tarigat.
+The shrine of Sheikh is built with seven segments referring to the seven stages of Sufi theology and it is separated by eight sections representing eight practices in Sufi Tariqat.
 The Sufi leader was so gratefully respected that Maqsud Kashani and a big team of weavers spent sixteen years on weaving the masterpiece of Persian carpet with silk and wool in AD 1539 – 1540 and donated the pair to the shrine.
 The pair is oldest dated Persian carpet in the world, but their faith took them to two different museums, outside of Iran.

-Right under the east Azerbaijan province, there is Zanjan where it was the capital of Ilkhanid dynasty, Mongol dynasty, who ruled in Iran from 1256 to 1335.
+Right under the East Azerbaijan province, there is Zanjan where it was the capital of Ilkhanid dynasty, Mongol dynasty, who ruled in Iran from 1256 to 1335.

 We want to introduce you the structure that Arthur Upham Pope described it as the anticipating of Taj Mahal.
 Indeed Soltaniyeh Dome is the gemstone of Zanjan.
 It is the biggest historic monument in Iran and the third in the world.